jdefrance7/SeniorDesignProject/PX4/README.md

 1. Open the `Firmware` folder in Visual Studio Code.

-2. Wait for the project's extensions to load by reading the text in the `OUTPUT` window until `Build files have been written to: ...` appears.
+2. Wait for the project's extensions to load by reading the text in the `OUTPUT` window until `"Build files have been written to: ..."` appears.

 3. Enter the `TERMINAL` window and type `make px4_fmu-v3_default`.